bluerobotics/bluerobotics.github.io/brov2/operation.md

 # Preventative Maintenance

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Only clean the dome and acrylic tubes with acrylic specific cleaner or plain water.
-Solvents, alchohol and other cleaners will craze and damage the material.
+Solvents, alcohol and other cleaners will craze and damage the material.

 ## Every 100 Hours of Operation or Every 6 Months